implyinfer/jetson-orin-nano-field-kit/README.md

 Before using this application layer, ensure you have:

+1. **Downloaded the latest release image** from the [releases page](https://github.com/implyinfer/jetson-orin-nano-field-kit/releases)
-1. Flashed the Jetson Orin Nano with the system image
+2. **Flashed the Jetson Orin Nano with the system image** - See [FLASH_NVME.md](FLASH_NVME.md) for complete instructions on flashing the image to an NVMe SSD
-2. Completed the initial setup using instructions from [implyinfer-jetson-orin-nano-field-kit-notes](https://github.com/implyinfer/implyinfer-jetson-orin-nano-field-kit-notes)
+3. Completed the initial setup using instructions from [implyinfer-jetson-orin-nano-field-kit-notes](https://github.com/implyinfer/implyinfer-jetson-orin-nano-field-kit-notes)
-3. Verified camera detection and basic system functionality
+4. Verified camera detection and basic system functionality

 ## Installation